SITEMAP for ORIGINS Views of Creation Origins Evidence

 • dialogue in early 2001: Is Intelligent Design testable? by William Dembski (January 24), The Big Tent and the Camel's Nose by Eugenie Scott (February 12), Teaching Intelligent Design: What Happened When? by William Dembski (February 27) (27 k, 11 k, 16 k) / Dembski's first paper, responding to a lecture by Scott (that doesn't seem to be available on the web), was a topic for discussion on the ASA email list so Jack Haas made a hybrid page with list-comments (31 k) interjected at appropriate places in Dembski's paper. [where to use this? theory structure? big tent for Feb 12 & 27?]

-Is methodological naturalism useful in science?
+4g.
+Methodological Naturalism — Is it always useful in science?

 Should a scientist use methodological naturalism by assuming (and concluding) that everything in history has occurred by natural process?
 Is flexible methodological naturalism — beginning an investigation by assuming "it happened by natural process" but treating this as an assumption to be tested rather than a conclusion to be accepted — an option for a scientist?

-In our search for truth about the history of nature, what are the advantages and disadvantages of methodological naturalism (MN), in what ways can it be it useful and non-useful?
+In our search for truth about the history of nature, what are the advantages and disadvantages of non-flexible methodological naturalism (MN)?
 Is MN violated by a basic theory of Intelligent Design that does not explicitly propose supernatural action, but does allow it and may imply it?
+How can MN be scientifically useful and non-useful?
 Is MN an essential part of scientific method and science?
-Is it acceptable, scientifically and theologically, for Christians?
+These questions are among those examined by some authors earlier in this page, especially in Sections 4d-4e

 a reminder: This page is the final part (Section 4) of the links-page for INTELLIGENT DESIGN IN SCIENCE.

-pages by William Dembski (these, and others, will be evaluated in June-and-July 2008 and will be used in various sections) — all of the pages below, and more, are available on his website, www.designinference.com
+pages by William Dembski (these, and others, will be evaluated in July 2008 and will be used in various sections) — all of the pages below, and more, are available on his website, www.designinference.com

 Gauging Intelligent Design's Success (2003) by William Dembski (46 k + refs) - SciDes-res